HTTPArchive/almanac.httparchive.org/src/content/en/2024/performance.md

 In 2024, 74% of mobile and 97% of desktop websites had good INP.
 Interestingly, the gap between mobile and desktop is huge, i.e. more than 20%.

 The primary reason for weaker performance on mobile is its lower processing power and frequently poor network connections.
-Alex Russell’s article "<a hreflang="en" href="https://infrequently.org/2022/12/performance-baseline-2023/">The Performance Inequality Gap</a>" (2023) raises the issue of the growing performance inequality gap caused by the affordance of high-end vs low-end devices.
+Alex Russell's article "<a hreflang="en" href="https://infrequently.org/2022/12/performance-baseline-2023/">The Performance Inequality Gap</a>" (2023) raises the issue of the growing performance inequality gap caused by the affordance of high-end vs low-end devices.
 As the prices of high-end devices rise, fewer users can afford them, widening the inequality gap.

 {{ figure_markup(
   image="good-interaction-to-next-paint.png",